Erectile Dysfunction Test

 - Have you had an injury to your penis?

 - Are you under stress at work or at home?

 - Do you have anxiety?

 You’ll also be asked about your sex life and your sexual history.
-This could include questions about your current and past sexual partners, your sexual orientation, your sex drive (libido), under what circumstances you are able to get an erection (with a partner or on your own), if you have an erection first thing in the morning, and whether you are able to ejaculate or orgasm.
+This could include questions about your current and past sexual partners, your sexual orientation, your sex drive (libido), under what circumstances you’re able to get an erection (with a partner or on your own), if you have an erection first thing in the morning, and whether you’re able to ejaculate or orgasm.

-If you are unable to get an erection under any circumstances then there could be a physical cause for your symptoms.
-If you only experience symptoms of ED when trying to have sexual intercourse, the problem may be psychological.
+If you’re not able to get an erection under any circumstances then there could be a physical cause for your symptoms.
+If you only experience symptoms of erectile dysfunction when trying to have sexual intercourse, the problem may be psychological.

 Certain conditions, such as cardiovascular disease or diabetes, may contribute to erection problems and may need to be treated first.
 Treating the underlying cause of erectile problems can sometimes solve the problem.

 Your GP might take your blood pressure, listen to your heart, weigh you, take height and waist circumference measurements, and carry out blood and urine tests.
-These tests will help to determine if you are suffering from any physical conditions that may be restricting blood flow.
-A narrowing of blood vessels due to certain health conditions can cause ED as the blood flow to the penis is reduced.
+These tests will help to determine if you’re suffering from any physical conditions that may be restricting blood flow.
+A narrowing of blood vessels due to certain health conditions can cause erectile dysfunction as the blood flow to the penis is reduced.